DLTK's Crafts for Kids

 - something to color with (if using the B&W Templates)

-work well) or poster board -- makes the Templates that go
+- optional: glue and thin cardboard (old cereal boxes work well) or poster board -- makes the templates that go around the paper plate a bit sturdier

-a paper plate, trace a plate onto a piece of cardboard or
+Viewer Suggestion: instead of a paper plate, trace a plate onto a piece of cardboard or poster board and use that as the center of the project.

 Instructions: